 Movie Editing Software- We used to use free Windows Moviemaker to put the audio and pictures together, and it really is an easy to use, great program for the classroom.
 After wanting some extra features, we switched over to Camtasia, which we really like.
 If you are looking for some free options for movie editing, check these out.

 Audio Software- Pinky still uses the free program Audacity to record.
 It works for both PC and Apple computers.
 While you don't technically need any audio software (we didn't in the beginning), it adds a lot of awesome features like cutting things out or removing background noise.

 Audio Hardware- Pinky no longer uses a cell phone to record audio or the internal microphone on her laptop.
 She now uses this Yeti microphone.
 She also made a "portable sound booth" to put her microphone in which we think has made a difference in our more recent videos.
 You can find a lot of instructions for making one of these online!

-P.S.- We're very passionate about involving students as video creators in the classroom.
-Check this out for step by step instructions on a teacher-student collaborative video creation procedure that maximizes your classroom time.
+P.S.
+We're very passionate about involving students as video creators in the classroom.
+Check out our student creation page for step by step instructions on a teacher-student collaborative video creation procedure that maximizes your classroom time.